jtebert/kilosim/docs/getting_started/installation.rst

 Installation
 ============

-.. contents:: Table of Contents
+.. contents:: On this page
-    :depth: 3
+  :local:

 Dependencies
 ============